plengqui/SportidentTinymesh/README.md

 Just drop me an email at ```per (kanelbulle) lengquist.se```

+Also: do you have a suggestion what this system should be called?
+Current idea is "SMOC - Sportident Mesh Online Controls".

 # TODO
 -	Add SRR-OEM chip to the design, sending its serial data at every punch to the Teensy.
 -	Test end-to-end solution from punch in the Sportident station, over Tinymesh radio, to the python application on the PC.